abitdodgy/cfw-usermanager/README.md

 Download and file and run the included SQL file to create the database.
 Currently the admin functionality is not working, but the user roles table is included never the less.

+You need to create the schema from the included SQL file.
+You will also need to setup your email credentials in /config/settings.cfm.

 Versioning
 ----------

-CFW User Manager will be maintained under the Semantic Versioning guidelines as much as possible.
+I'm not really sure how, but I will try to maintain CFW User Manager under the Semantic Versioning guidelines as much as possible (once I've read them, that is).

 Releases will be numbered with the follow format: